Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

-12. Adding Configurations to App Config Store (acst-cpd-apps-str-uat-we-01) The configurations and their retrieval - Scripts\AppConfigurations Add application configurations for <env> - [wiki link](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/infra?anchor=adding-configurations-to-app-config-store)
+12. Adding Configurations to App Config Store (acst-cpd-apps-str-uat-we-01) The configurations and their retrieval - Scripts\AppConfigurations Add application configurations for <env>.
-Copy existi
+Placeholders already present for all env
 Add stage for <env> to the app configuration seeding pipeline - [CD-AppConfigurations-Master-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=406) (Uses powershell commands to import)

 ## Link AKS Cluster DNS Zone to CPH Subscription